cheminfo/cheminfo.github.io/docs/_posts/2020-12-07-course_series.md

 - Export data for kinetic analysis

-### 14.6.2021: Machine learning on spectra abd Data exportation
+### 14.6.2021: Machine learning on spectra and data exportation

 - Preprocessing and normalization of spectra
 - Principal component Analysis (PCA)